-Stony Brook in Russia: St. Petersburg
+Stony Brook in St. Petersburg, Russia

-Students have the opportunity to earn six to nine credits.
-Seminars are taught in English and focus on a range of topics in the humanities, social sciences, linguistics, and Russian language.
+Students have the opportunity to earn six to nine credits while designing their own program of study.
+New York Institute seminars are taught in English and focus on a range of topics in the humanities, social sciences, linguistics, and Russian language.
 This is a summer session program.